DATA AND COOKIES POLICY

 Personal data we may collect about you

-- Your name and contact details (address, email and phone number)
+- Your name and work contact details (address, email and phone number) and your job title;

 How we use your personal data

-We may use your data for one or more of the following:-
+We may use your data for one or more of the following purposes:

-- Sending you and your business information about our services and any projects including responding to enquiries and/or providing you with advice and assistance;
+- Communicating with you and your business about our services and projects, e.g. by responding to enquiries or requests or providing you with advice and assistance;

 - Planning, performing and managing the (contractual) relationship with you and your business;